Ed Mooney

-Edward John Mooney (born February 26, 1945) is a former professional American football linebacker for five seasons for the Detroit Lions and Baltimore Colts in the National Football League.
-He was drafted by the Lions in the fourth round (93rd overall) of the 1968 NFL draft.
+Edward John Mooney (born February 26, 1945) is an American former professional football player who was a linebacker for five seasons with the Detroit Lions and Baltimore Colts of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders and was selected by the Lions in the fourth round (93rd overall) of the 1968 NFL draft.